HeikkiRuhanen/ethiopian-identity-wallet/README.md

 ## Using the Application

+1. **Install the Midnight Lace Wallet**:
+   - Download the Midnight Lace wallet extension (v1.2.5 or later)
+   - Unzip and load it as an unpacked extension in Chrome
+   - Enable Developer mode in Chrome extensions
+   - Configure the wallet to use the same endpoints as in `.env.local`

-1. **Connect Your Wallet**:
+2. **Connect Your Wallet**:
-   - Click the "Connect Wallet" button in the Proof Generator
+   - Click the "Connect Wallet" button in the application
-   - The application uses a mock Lace wallet implementation for demonstration
+   - Approve the connection request in the wallet extension
+   - The wallet addresses will be displayed if connected successfully
+   - If the wallet is unavailable, mock addresses will be shown

-2. **View Available Credentials**:
+3. **View Available Credentials**:
    - Navigate to the Credential Manager
    - View the mock Ethiopian Identity credentials
    - Each credential includes nationality verification details

-3. **Generate Proofs and Create Soul Bound Tokens**:
+4. **Generate Proofs and Create Soul Bound Tokens**:
    - Navigate to the Proof Generator
    - Select an Ethiopian nationality credential
    - Generate a zero-knowledge proof